 This Mode includes a variety of pre-configured instances that you can use by specifying the name of the instance in Settings-Encoder Mode List.txt.
 For the most part, these instances are provided for backwards compatibility with previous versions of Arsenal that included them as Static Modes.
 In all cases, the mappings of these instances cannot be changed.
-Also, unless otherwise note, the ENCODER ACCESSORY BUTTONS are assigned to Track Selection in these instances.
+Also, unless otherwise note, the ENCODER ACCESSORY BUTTONS have no function in these instances.